epomatti/smartcontract-lottery/README.md

 # Solidity Lottery

-The app:
+The does the app do:

 1. Users can enter lottery with ETH based on a USD fee
 2. An admin will choose when the lottery is over
-3. The lottery will select a random winner
+3. The lottery will select a random winner using ChainLink oracle

 How do we want to test this?